HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 A character reference is said to be consumed as part of an attribute if the return state is either attribute value (double-quoted) state, attribute value (single-quoted) state or attribute value (unquoted) state.

 When a state says to flush code points consumed as a character reference, it means that for each code point in the temporary buffer (in the order they were added to the buffer) the parser  must append the code point from the buffer to the current attribute's value if the character reference was consumed as part of an attribute, or emit the code point as a character token otherwise.

+When the parser constructs a JSON evaluation tree for a JSONTEXT or JSONSTR, it will create function nodes.
+For each function node, it will have zero or more arguments as the children of the function node.
+We name them as argument nodes.
+One argument node may be another function node, a JSON keyword node, a literal string node, or a literal number node.

+A function node is named by the functionality of the node, such as `concat_string`, `make_object`, `make_object_element`, `make_array`, and `call_method`.

+When the parser assumes a JSON keyword or a literal number for the input characters, the parser will use the temporary buffer to hold the input characters.

+When the parser assumes a JSONSTR, it will create a `concat_string` function node first, and creates one or more literal string nodes for the input characters which is not a part of a JSONEE.
+The parser should create a new empty literal string node after finished parsing an embedded JSONEE, and always set the current literal string node as the newly created one.

+When a state says to flush the `concat_string` function node, it means to remove all empty literal string nodes from the argument node list of this function node.

+When a state says to append a character to the current literal string node, it means append the character to the buffer of the current literal string node.

 Before each step of the tokenizer, the parser must first check the parser pause flag.
 If it is true, then the tokenizer must abort the processing of any nested invocations of the tokenizer, yielding control back to the caller.